cer28/zhtoolkit_small_utilities/trunk/lcmc_xml_to_sqlite/README.txt

 For graphical applications, there are a few solutions, but none which include a regular expression feature.
 SQLite Database Browser looks promising in screenshots, but it doesn't work well with a database this large, as it tries to load it all into memory.
-The other options are SQLite Manager (a Firefox plugin) and Sqliteman.
+Instead, the other options are SQLite Manager (a Firefox plugin) and Sqliteman.